|Photo: Ellen Taylor|

 Of course, it is not always like that.

 At slack water, when the tide is turning, things go quiet.
+[If you find this interesting/useful please click a few ads - thank you]

 Or rather, relatively quiet, and only briefly.
 That's when people typically kayak through.
 Or in our case, swim.
 From Jura to Scarba.